 Featured below are the audio files and transcripts regarding some approaches to survivor health care for survivors of all types of cancer, as well as their caregivers and families.

 The definition of “survivorship” can vary and sometimes cause confusion.
 Some define survivors as “five years post-diagnosis.”
 The Institute of Medicine (IOM) defines cancer survivor as one who has completed treatment for their initial cancer — this is usually six months post-diagnosis.
 The National Cancer Institute and the National Coalition for Cancer Survivorship have adopted the definition of cancer survivorship as being from the time of diagnosis, through the balance of life.
-VCU Massey Cancer Center's Adult Cancer Survivorship Clinic uses the IOM definition.
+VCU Massey Cancer Center uses the NCI definition.

 By any definition, cancer survivorship has increased drastically.
 In 1971 there were 3 million survivors, a number which grew to 10 million at the end of 2001.
 It is estimated that there are approximately 10.5 million survivors in the U.S. today.
 Of those, 60 percent are over the age of 65 and 14 percent were diagnosed more than 20 years ago.
 The most prevalent types of cancer among survivors are breast cancer, prostate cancer and colorectal cancer.
 It is expected that in the next eight years, the number of survivors in the U.S. will almost double.
 There are a number of reasons why cancer patients are living so much longer:

 - Greater public health push toward screening has lead to earlier detection

 - New drugs and technology for treatment

 - Effective combination therapies and prolonged maintenance therapies

 Now that patients are living longer from their treatments, the challenges of survivorship are becoming more evident.
 A poll done by the Lance Armstrong Foundation of 1,020 patients showed the following:

 - 70 percent experienced depression